ganeshdhonde2001/Django_Eshop/README.md

 <br>
 📝 <h2> Project Structure:</h2>  When creating a new Django project, it is crucial to understand the structure, including where settings and application files reside.
 This aids in maintaining organization and clarity as the project scales.<br>
 <br>
-📦 Dependency Management: Keeping track of which packages are installed and their versions is vital.
+📦<h2>Dependency Management:</h2> Keeping track of which packages are installed and their versions is vital.
 This can be done using a requirements file, making it easier to replicate the environment later or on different machines.<br>
 <br>
-🔄 Creating Multiple Applications: A comprehensive project may require multiple apps (e.g., store, orders, profiles).
+🔄<h2>Creating Multiple Applications:</h2>  A comprehensive project may require multiple apps (e.g., store, orders, profiles).
 Understanding how to create and manage these apps within a single project is essential for modular development.<br>
 <br>
-🔍 Command-Line Proficiency: Familiarity with terminal commands is necessary for Django development.
+🔍 <h2> Command-Line Proficiency:</h2>Familiarity with terminal commands is necessary for Django development.
 This includes commands for running servers, managing apps, and installing packages, which helps streamline the development process.<br>
 <br>
-🌐 Local Development: Running the application on a local server allows for immediate testing and iteration.
+🌐 <h2>Local Development:</h2>  Running the application on a local server allows for immediate testing and iteration.
 Developers should regularly check the application’s functionality in a web browser to ensure that everything works as intended.<br>

-📈 Modeling Structure: Understanding models is crucial for organizing data in an application.
+<h2>📈 Modeling Structure:</h2>  Understanding models is crucial for organizing data in an application.
 They represent real-world entities, making data management efficient.<br>

 🔍 Admin Panel Importance: The admin panel is a powerful tool for managing users and products, essential for any e-commerce platform’s functionality.<br>